-Article 44 allows members of the Appeal Board to inspect land.
-This right is limited to the land in respect of which the rateable value is in question.
+Article 44 allows members of the Appeal Board to inspect land for the purposes of determining an appeal.

 Article 45 sets out what is to happen on the determination of an appeal.

 Article 46 allows the States to make certain regulations necessary for the purposes of the Law.